-The Timeline Weather API includes the ability to include significant weather and environmental events that have occurred near to a place of interest.
+The Timeline Weather API includes the ability to include storm reports and other significant weather and environmental events that have occurred near to a place of interest.
 These events can include earthquakes, hail, tornado and wind damage.
-When found, events are are included in the daily results.
+When found, events are are included in the daily results of the Weather API.

 What kind of reports are available?